myriadrf/LimeSDR_GW/docs/docs/fft_example.rst

 Example: Adding an FFT Module
 -----------------------------
-To make it easier to understand how to add a custom module, an example is provided for the LimeSDR XTRX.
+To make it easier to understand how to add a custom module, an example is provided for LimeSDR XTRX and LimeSDR Mini V2 boards.
 In this example, a fixed-point FFT module is inserted in the data receive path so that the results of the Fourier transform are packed into packets instead of raw RF samples.
 Since LiteX provides a flexible framework for defining hardware configurations through command-line arguments, the ``--with-fft`` argument is used to modify rx_path and include an FFT example when building the project.

 If you want to try out the FFT module without modifying code, you could build the target with the following command: